As Mozambique Counts Ballots, The Results Are Already Disputed - UrduPoint

 Even though results are only expected in two weeks, one of the leading contenders in the race to replace outgoing President Filipe Nyusi already claimed to have won.

 "We have to be on the streets, we have to declare our victory," said Mondlane, who has a strong following among young voters.
-"The will of the people cannot be sold, stolen," he said, without providing evidence of electoral malpractice.
+He did not provide evidence of electoral malpractice, however, and no demonstrations were reported by late afternoon.

-Many voters who cast their ballots in Wednesday's election said they wanted change in the country, which is still haunted by a 1976-1992 civil war between Frelimo and Renamo, now the main opposition party.
+Many voters said they wanted change in the country, which is still haunted by a 1976-1992 civil war between Frelimo and Renamo, now the main opposition party.

 But analysts said Frelimo was likely to maintain power and put its relatively unknown and inexperienced candidate Daniel Chapo, 47, in the presidential seat.